alanng10/Country/Docue/a.md

 "r" for radius time.
 "a" for all class.

+This Terra word is suit for country land feel.

 Terra word has 1 meaning.

 The meaning is One Titan in Terra.